knowitall/ollie/README.md

 ### N-ary extractions

+Often times similar relations will specify different aspects of the same event.
+Since Ollie captures long-range relations it can capture N-ary extractions by collapsing extractions where the relation phrase only differs by the preposition.

     sentence: I learned that the 2012 Sasquatch music festival is scheduled for May 25th until May 28th.
+    extraction: (the 2012 Sasquatch music festival; is scheduled for; May 25th)
     extraction: (the 2012 Sasquatch music festival; is scheduled until; May 28th)
-    extraction: (the 2012 Sasquatch music festival; is scheduled for; May 25th)
+    nary: (the 2012 Sasquatch music festival; is scheduled; [for May 25th; to May 28th])

 ## Quick Start